 What is Mold?

 Mold is a fungus that is naturally found indoors and outdoors.
-The purpose of mold is to break down dead organisms and recycle as nutrients onto the earth.
+The purpose of mold is to break down dead and decaying organisms and recycle as nutrients onto the earth.

 Can my establishment be Mold free?

 No, mold is a natural occurrence that is a part of our ecosystem, it is impossible to have an establishment that is mold free.
-The aim is to ensure that the levels of mold is not significantly higher indoors than they are outside.
+The aim is to not have an abnormal mold activity.
+This is done by ensuring that the levels of mold inside the property is not significantly higher than they are outside.